 Meghalaya Northeast States, India Travel Guide

-Major mobile providers in India include Jio, Airtel, and Vodafone Idea.
-You can purchase a prepaid SIM card at Guwahati Airport or authorized stores in Shillong.
+Major mobile providers inside India include Jio, Airtel, and Vodafone Idea.
+It's possible to purchase a prepaid SIM card at Guwahati Airport or authorized stores in Shillong.

 Availability varies by location and accommodation type.
-Mobile data with a local SIM is the most reliable.
+Mobile data with a local SIM is the most trustworthy.

 India Post offices are present in major towns like Shillong and Jowai.

-English is the official language.
+English is spoken officially.
 Major regional languages are Khasi, Garo, and Pnar.
 Hindi is widely understood.

 Consider an Airalo eSIM or Solis Wi-Fi for reliable internet, especially for multiple devices.
 For language learning, explore Rosetta Stone.